zz990099/EasyDeploy/README.md

 With these features, EasyDeploy offers the following capabilities:

 - **Direct use of pre-implemented algorithms**:
-    - If you need to directly use algorithms such as YOLOv8, RT-DETR, MobileSAM, NanoSAM, MixFormer, or FoundationPose, EasyDeploy has already implemented and optimized their deployment.
+    - If you need to directly use algorithms such as YOLOv8, RT-DETR, MobileSAM or NanoSAM, EasyDeploy has already implemented and optimized their deployment.
     - [QuickStart](doc/QuickStart.md) may help.

 - **Deploying a new algorithm efficiently**: